lindosdevorg/FBNF/README.md

 guitars and 4-6-String basses.
 These files are currently undergoing formatting changes.
 Fretboard Notes & Frequencies is released under the Released under Attribution-NonCommercial 4.0 International License.

-NOTICE: There are errors in the 7- and 8-string guitar sections.
-I am fixing this.

 04/04/22
   Version .808 released!
 This release add support for 8-string guitars.